Spontaneous Emission, Work Potential and Relaxation-Limited Processes in Setting Limits on Solar Energy Conversion Efficiency: Results and Discussion

-We set the value of the mean parameter, $K_1$, to 4.0, considering the variation of maximum efficiency, as will be discussed in the subsequent sections.
+Within the present framework, the parameter $K_1$ is interpreted as an effective energy barrier that may incorporate multiple physical effects.
+Throughout most of the calculations, its value is fixed at approximately 250 meV.
+Subsequently, we examine the dependence of the maximum efficiency on the magnitude of this effective barrier.
 The constant $K_3$ is used for parameterization as well as to account for the dependence of the transition probability of spontaneous emission on other effects, such as coupling strength.
+Hereafter, the term $\mathcal{Q}$ is referred to as the ``\emph{quality factor}'', which quantifies how closely a sample approaches the ideal value of $\mathcal{Q}=1$.
 To calculate the fraction of photons that can be converted into electricity, we use the following method.
-First, we assume that the number of photons reaching Earth from the Sun can be described by a Planck distribution, $N_t \left( h\nu \right)$\cite{ref-6,ref-42}.
+First, we assume that the number of photons reaching Earth from the Sun can be described by a Planck distribution, $N_t \left( h\nu \right)$\cite{6,44}.
 The material absorbs all photons ($N_{abs}$) with energies above its band gap.
 However, after excitation with energy higher than the band gap, the material loses some energy due to phonon scattering (nonradiative heat loss) and relaxes to the band-gap energy.
 In other words, all processes occurring in the material after excitation take place at the band-gap energy.
-Therefore, we may write the total number of photons incident on the sample and the number of photons absorbed as\cite{ref-6,ref-42}
+Therefore, we may write the total number of photons incident on the sample and the number of photons absorbed as\cite{6,44}

 Here, $T_{sun}$ denotes the approximate surface temperature of the Sun, and the values of $\nu_{min}$ and $\nu_{max}$ are set to 0.001 eV and 6.2 eV, respectively, for all calculations.
-To evaluate the energy/power conversion efficiency, we estimate the solar energy reaching Earth using a Planck distribution\cite{ref-6,ref-42}, given by
+The calculations were performed using typical numerical methods, including numerical integration techniques.
+To evaluate the energy/power conversion efficiency, we estimate the solar energy reaching Earth using a Planck distribution\cite{6,44}, given by

-The number of photons absorbed by the material remains the same as given by \textbf{Equation 22}.
+The number of photons absorbed by the material remains the same as given by \textbf{Equation 21}.
 With this, the energy conversion efficiency can be expressed as